 When I think of my “Dorcas,” I remember her love for Jesus.
 Her quiet faith never quaked as far as I have known.
 Her service to Christ touched not only my life but countless others in the places where they have lived over the years.
 She served as church hostess on more than one occasion and always made sure the elderly in our church had plenty to eat at church socials.

 Like Dorcas, her “doing good and helping the poor” touched me at my greatest need.
-I was just one of the “poor” she did good to…my heart as a child was bankrupt and broken.
-She and her family came and rescued me!
-As I write this, I find myself weeping like the widows did in Dorcas’ day revealing to you how she blessed my life.
+I was just one of the “poor” she did good things for; my heart as a child was bankrupt and broken.
+She and her family rescued me!
+As I write this, I find myself weeping like the widows did in Dorcas’ day, revealing to you how she blessed my life.
 Thank the Lord for “doers of good!”
 Without them in our midst, we would all remain poor!

 Sadly, this last week, she became sick and died, as did Dorcas years ago.
 It’s a fate, barring the second coming of Jesus, that we all must face.
-And, yes…just like Dorcas, one day she will rise, all because of what Christ has done and promised.
+And, yes, just like Dorcas, one day she will rise, all because of what Christ has done and promised.
 I’m just thinking how wonderful it was when Francis Cochran opened her eyes in heaven and saw Jesus face to face.
 It must have been quite a moment!
 She’s there now with my “first mom” and of course, Dorcas, too.
 I can just imagine Dorcas saying, “Frances, I have the clothes and robes covered!”
 To which her reply flowed, “Great!
 I’ll handle the fudge and bread!”
-Oh, what I would give today for one more batch of her fudge and rolls…and one more hug!
-But that will have to wait for another day…a glorious day!
+Oh, what I would give today for one more batch of her fudge and rolls, and one more hug!
+That will have to wait for another day, a glorious day!

 You are bound to have someone just like this in your life today.
 Hug her and express how much you love her before time slips away!